 Well guess what, this is what other buyers want as well.
 You know what else, the roof is the first thing people see as they drive up, so if your roof looks like crap it puts their mood off straight away, we want that kerb appeal, sexy from the street feel.

-So, in order to explore the question of whether a roof restoration improves the value of a home or not, we need to enter the mind of a house hunter.
+So, in order to explore the question of whether a roof restoration adds value to a home or not, we need to enter the mind of a house hunter.

 If you are considering buying a new home or building a property, speak to the team at Powerdrive roofing, we will point you in the direction of the best inspector in Perth.